Tretinoin and Salicylic Acid: How to Use Them Together

 Choose the Right Salicylic Acid Product

-To avoid irritation, it’s best that you apply salicylic acid and tretinoin at different times of the day or on alternate nights.
+To avoid irritation, you should apply salicylic acid and tretinoin at different times of the day or on alternate nights.

 Generally, leave-on salicylic acid products are best used in the mornings and salicylic acid cleansers can be more effective at night.